Hyrum Smith

 Hyrum Smith (February 9, 1800 – June 27, 1844) was an American religious leader in the Church of Jesus Christ of Latter Day Saints, the original church of the Latter Day Saint movement.
 He was the older brother of the movement's founder, Joseph Smith, and was killed with his brother at Carthage Jail where they were being held awaiting trial.

 Early life

-Hyrum was born in Tunbridge, Vermont, the second son of Joseph Smith Sr. and Lucy Mack Smith.
-Smith received a limited education, and established himself as a farmer.
+Hyrum Smith was born in Tunbridge, Vermont, the second son of Joseph Smith Sr. and Lucy Mack Smith.

-Smith attended Dartmouth College in his teens.
-This may have been one of the factors behind Dr. Nathan Smith treating Smith's brother Joseph's leg.
+Between the ages of 12 and 15, Smith briefly attended Moor's Charity School on the campus of Dartmouth College while his family lived in nearby Lebanon, New Hampshire.

 Church service

 Smith was a close advisor and confidant to his brother Joseph as the latter produced the Book of Mormon and established the Church of Christ.
 In June 1829, Smith was baptized in Seneca Lake, New York.
 He was one of the Eight Witnesses who swore to the reality of a set of golden plates inscribed with the Book of Mormon.
 He also said he saw the angel Moroni.
 When the Church of Christ was organized on April 6, 1830, six men signed their names as charter members; at the age of 30, Hyrum Smith was the oldest of the six.
 Smith served as presiding officer of a church branch in Colesville, New York, and was one of the first Latter Day Saint missionaries in the surrounding area.

 As the church headquarters and membership moved west, Smith and his family relocated.
 In 1831, he established a home in Kirtland, Ohio.
 During his residence there, he served as foreman of the quarry providing stone for the Kirtland Temple.
 Between 1831 and 1833, he served proselyting missions to Missouri and Ohio.
 In 1834, under the direction of Joseph Smith, he recruited members for a militia, Zion's Camp, and traveled with the group to the aid of the Latter Day Saints in Missouri.
 He was appointed Second Counselor in the church's First Presidency in November 1837.
 In 1838 and 1839, Hyrum, Joseph and three other church leaders shared a jail cell in Liberty, Missouri, while awaiting trial.